bem-archive/bem-tools/README.md

 You can create following entities using `bem create`:

- * levels of defenition
+ * levels of definition
  * blocks
  * elements
  * modifiers

-##### Level of defenition
+##### Level of definition

-Level of defenition is a directory that holds blocks and an utility directiry `.bem`.
+Level of definition is a directory that holds blocks and an utility directiry `.bem`.

 A `.bem` directory holds configuration of a current level: